 Oxidative stress from free radicals can damage the skin.
 The flower itself has antioxidants to help combat free radicals and reduce overall stress.
 These effects may also have soothing capabilities for skin that’s stressed out and dull-looking.

-Before you use any essential oil, it’s important to use a carrier oil.
+Before you apply an essential oil to your skin it must be diluted in a carrier oil.
 For one, you can make the product last longer and get more for your money.
 A carrier oil can reduce the essential oil’s intensity so that it doesn’t irritate your skin.

 Carrier oils also have additional moisturizing benefits, which are key for any wrinkle-fighting skin regimen.
 Keep reading to learn more about some of the most commonly used carrier oils to see which one might be the best for you.

 Vitamin E oil

 From a nutritional standpoint, vitamin E is a powerful antioxidant.
 It can even help reduce cholesterol.
 As an essential oil, vitamin E can also help repair your skin topically.
 Researchers in a 2000 study found that vitamin E oil not only helps even skin tone, it may also fight free radicals that can lead to skin cancer.
 In terms of a carrier oil, vitamin E has the potential to boost the rejuvenating effects of essential oils.

 Apricot oil, like vitamin E and grapeseed oils, may also provide added elements of nourishment and rejuvenation.
 In fact, apricot oil already has high levels of vitamin E. The oil isn’t made from the fruit, but from the seeds of the apricot.
 The seeds contain high levels of linoleic and oleic acids, which are considered essential fatty acids for clear skin.